lildude/jekyll-docs-theme/README.md

 ## @lildude's Modifications

 I've started to tweak and enhance this theme for my own purposes and am still deciding how I'll upstream some of all of these changes.
-For the moment, these are the changes I've made in this fork:
+For the moment, these are some of the changes I've made in this fork:

 - Detailed how you can use this theme with GitHub Pages' new [remote theme](https://blog.github.com/2017-11-29-use-any-theme-with-github-pages/) functionality.
 - Default to using [GitHub repository metadata](https://help.github.com/articles/repository-metadata-on-github-pages/) where it makes sense to.
 These can be overwritten by the original configuration options which are commented out in this fork.